 Where does the Remutaka Cycle Trail finish?

 The Remutaka Cycle Trail officially finishes at Orongorongo Station, this is a remote spot on the Wainuiomata Coast.
 It is possible to ride back around to Petone passing Pencarrow, through Eastbourne and around the Bays.
 Although not an official part of the trail it is generally able to be ridden adding around 20km to the journey.

 What if we want to ride further?

 Talk to us about the ride through to Petone or about bespoke tours – we would love to help you explore our world!

-Much of the Remutaka Cycle Trail is remote and exposed to extremes of weather Careful planning is required and independant riders should expect to be self sufficient during the ride.
+Much of the Remutaka Cycle Trail is remote and exposed to extremes of weather Careful planning is required and independent riders should expect to be self sufficient during the ride.
 Once off the Hutt River Trail section of the ride there is little easy access to shops and accommodation may be at a premium.
-The South Coast is rough and we recommend travelling light.
+The South Coast is rough and we recommend traveling light.
 It is highly recommended to choose a supported tour.
 We take care of you safety, bag transfer, accommodation and provisions.